kubevirt/monitoring/docs/runbooks/VirtHandlerRESTErrorsBurst.md

 Status updates are not propagated and node-related actions, such as migrations, fail.
 However, running workloads on the affected node are not impacted.

 ## Diagnosis

-Check whether `virt-handler` can connect to the API server.

 1. Set the `NAMESPACE` environment variable:
 ```bash